Practice

-Until recently Adam has provided advice and advocacy within the substantial appellate stage of a long running bank remediation process, which was overseen by a retired High Court judge and has now concluded.
-Adam’s work involved analysis and the written and oral presentation of appeals (both liability and quantum), which were heard by retired members of the judiciary as well as partners and senior professionals at magic circle firms, investment banks and a global consultancy.
-The appeals related to allegations by customers of unfair treatment following the financial crisis and commercial losses.
+Recent experience includes acting in a team defending major commercial litigation involving allegations of fraud and conspiracy in events surrounding bank financing transactions, and a liquidator’s claim for breach of director duties arising out of arrangements to fund a company from venture capital.
+Adam has also provided advice and advocacy within the substantial appellate stage of a bank remediation process, which was overseen by a retired High Court judge.
+Adam’s work involved analysis and the written and oral presentation of business customer appeals concerning allegations of unfair treatment following the financial crisis, which were heard by retired members of the judiciary as well as partners and senior professionals at magic circle firms, investment banks and a global consultancy.

 Before being called to the Bar, Adam began his career in the legal departments of PLCs, and understands that clients require legal solutions to effectively pursue their commercial and other goals.